 Do your stands fold flat or collapse for travel?

-All of our stands can be disassembled in less than a minute and will pack completely flat.
-The stands consist of two rigid plastic side panels, telescoping metal connector tubes, and two knobs per tube.
+All of our stands can be disassembled in less than a minute, without the need for tools, and will pack completely flat.
 The knobs can be threaded into the ends of the tubes for easy organization during travel.
 You'll need to take a bit of care when packing the side panels in your backpack to prevent them from being damaged.
-There are small rubber-coated tabs on each panel that hold the gear in place.
-They are especially fragile, but they also aren't bomb proof.
+Be especially careful with the small rubber-coated tabs on each panel that hold the gear in place.

 How are cables managed at the back of your stands?

-All of our stands consist of side panels connected by metal support tubes.
+All of our stands are designed to allow cables in gear on the lower tiers (or flat on the table in front) to pass under gear on upper tiers.
 There is plenty of room for audio/MIDI/power/sync cables to slip between adjacent pieces of gear and out the back of the stand.
 You can attach cables to the tubes using velcro straps or cable ties.